isle-project/graphmaker/README.md

   + __:examples__

-    Give example prompts that can be run or modified to explore graphmaker
+    Give example prompts that can be run or modified to explore GraphMaker

   + __:exec [prefix=''] [suffix=''] &lt;filename&gt;__